Bangladesh post-resignation violence (2024–2026): Clashes between BNP and Jamaat-e-Islami

 Observers note that the unprecedented hostilities between the 2 long-time allies broke out over the issue of holding elections to the new Parliament & implementation of reforms.
-The Jamaat wants to hold a delayed election, which would benefit it & other Islamist outfits by directing the prevailing anti-Awami League sentiment against secularism through galvanization of anti-Indian sentiments & mobilization of support from the conservatives over the ongoing Gaza conflict, with the aim of creating an Islamic state based on sharia.
+The Jamaat wants to hold a delayed election, which would benefit it & other Islamist outfits by directing the prevailing anti-Awami League sentiment against secularism through galvanization of anti-Indian sentiments & mobilization of support from the conservatives over the ongoing Gaza war, with the aim of creating an Islamic state based on sharia.
 The BNP wants early elections, as it wants to ensure its leader Khaleda Zia can return to campaign for the election after receiving medical treatment abroad (which had been denied by Hasina), alongside her son Tarique Rahman, who had been political exile in London since his conviction in the 2004 Dhaka grenade attack.
-This later spilled out into the Jamaat's student wing, the Islami Chhatra Shibir trying to undermine the influence of BNP's student wing, the Jatiotabadi Chhatra Dal, in the country's higher educational institutions.
+This later spilled out into the Jamaat's student wing, the Bangladesh Islami Chhatra Shibir trying to undermine the influence of BNP's student wing, the Bangladesh Jatiotabadi Chatradal, in the country's higher educational institutions.

 On 9 October 2024, TCB (Trading Corporation of Bangladesh) cards in Ishwardi, Pabna, 8 were injured after gunfire and clashes between the BNP and Jamaat activists.

 On 14 November 2024, over the dispute over building of a shop house, 10 people were injured in a clash between in Bogra District.

 On 20 November 2024, 15 people were injured over the dispute of the vacant acting chairman position in Mohdipur union parishad in Gaibandha.

 On 21 December 2024, at least 10 people were injured in clashes in Saghata between BNP & Jamaat leaders, several bikes were set on blaze.

 On 6 January 2025, 3 were injured as of clashes over the contract of sand supplies in front of Zorargonj police station.

 On 7 January, the union office of Jamaat-e-Islami and 6 shops of their supporters were locked after a conflict earlier yesterday, the BNP convener later resolved the issue and mentioned the event as saddening.

 On 12 January, a major clash in Kushtia leaves almost 25 injured which was due to a dispute over the election of the president of the Burapara Miton Secondary School managing committee in Mirpur Upazila between Mokhlesur Rahman Mukul, the Amir of the Jamaat in Amla Union, and local BNP leader Rashed Mahmud Nasir.